Open Bible Data Home About News OET Key

 זֵ֣כֶר צַ֭דִּיק לִבְרָכָ֑ה

 Here Solomon is using the possessive form to describe the memory that other people have about the righteous one.
 If your language would not use the possessive form for this, you could use a different expression.
-Alternate translation: “The righteous one will be remembered for a blessing”
+Alternate translation: “The righteous one will be remembered as a blessing”

 Note 2 topic: figures-of-speech / genericnoun